ropensci/nomisr/README.md

 ## Using `nomisr`

-`nomisr` contains functions to search for datasets, identify the query options for different datasets and retrieve data from queries.
-The use of queries, rather than simply downloading all available data, is useful to avoid overwhelming the rate limits of the API.
-For full details, please see the package [vignette](https://docs.evanodell.com/nomisr/articles/introduction.html).
+`nomisr` contains functions to search for datasets, identify the query options for different datasets and retrieve data from queries, all done with [`tibbles`](http://tibble.tidyverse.org/), to take advantage of how `tibble` manages list-columns.
+The use of metadata queries, rather than simply downloading all available data, is useful to avoid overwhelming the rate limits of the API.
+For full details on all available functions and demonstrations of their use, please see the package [vignette](https://docs.evanodell.com/nomisr/articles/introduction.html).

 The example below gets the latest data on Jobseeker’s Allowance with